Jan 6, 2021

 The Collini Case (2020)

 Courtroom drama meets political thriller worthy of John Grisham in this explosive, spellbinding story about a young lawyer who comes across one of the biggest judicial scandals in German history and a truth that nobody wants to face.
-The film will be available to stream starting Wednesday, January 20.
+Click here to Watch Now!

 When Hitler Stole Pink Rabbit (2020)